maikirakiwi/M-CASE/README.md

 ### Prerequisites

-* Basic knowledge in how sound physically works and how they are processed through digital means.
+* Basic knowledge in how sound works and how they are processed through digital means.
+* To some extent, physics.

+### KACEE-NG
+#### Kiwi's Auditory Cognitive Enhancement Engine - Next Generation
+(Successor to M-CASE)
+Next Generation of M-CASE, expanding the project beyond low bitrate music enhancement but to speeches as well.
+There are going to be many submodules available under the KACEE-NG name in the future.
+Such as the planned -AM (Audio Modernization) and -LL (Low Latency).

-### KACEE
+### KACEE-Depr
-#### Kiwi's Auditory Cognitive Enhancement Engine
+#### Kiwi's Auditory Cognitive Enhancement Engine - Deprecated
 (Previously M-CASE)
+Pretty much legacy experiments and structure that I would love to archive on Git just because.
+Changes made to the entire thing is so significant that it deserves to be called -NG.
+> TBA

 ### KACEE-S
 #### Kiwi's Auditory Cognitive Enhancement Engine - Secured
 (Previously M-CASE-SEC)
+Based on the modern audio processing KACEE-NG but the encoded streams end up encrypted with a symmetric cipher.
+Camellia-128-cfb will be the default option since it is an ISO standard and patented.
+> TBA

 <!-- ROADMAP -->
 ## Roadmap